voxpupuli/puppet-appd_db_agent/README.md

 ### Setup Requirements

-Appdynamics doesn't provide an anoymous download link for the agent.
+AppDynamics doesn't provide an anonymous download link for the agent.
 You will have to provide the dbagent zip yourself.
 You have several choices for hosting it yourself.
 You could make it available over http via an artifact repository such as Artifactory or Nexus.
 Or you could make it available using your puppetserver's fileserver by placing the zip in your site module